-16.3 Pricing of Inter-Product Spreads
+18.4 Pricing of Inter-Product Spreads

 The inter-product spread functionality of T7 allows combining instruments that belong to very different products, specifically concerning the contract value.
-Such differences need in general to be reflected in the relation between the price of an inter-product spread instrument and the prices of its leg instruments.
+T7 is able to reflect such differences in the relation between the price of an inter-product spread instrument and the prices of its leg instruments.